 x.
 Take a bicycle through Death Valley and Artist's Drive

 Badwater Basin is known for being 86 meters below sea level.
-Interestingly, it is only 136 km from the previously mentioned Mount Whitney, which has 4,421 m.
-The ground consists mainly of salt and hexagonal shapes, which makes it quite spectacular.
-We are walking around the photo and we are coming back.
+Interestingly, it is only 136km from the aforementioned Mount Whitney, which is 4.421m.
+The substrate consists mainly of salt and hexagonal shapes, which makes it quite spectacular.
+We walk for a photo and come back.

 x.
 Go to Badwater Basin